suyashb95/autoindex/readme.md

                                   part of the same text box

   --header-fontsize-threshold FLOAT
-                                  minimum difference between font sizes for a line to be considered as header
+                                  font size difference for a line to be considered as header

   --topic-fontsize-threshold FLOAT
-                                  font size delta for lines to be considered as a part of the same parent header
+                                  font size difference for lines to be considered as a part of the same parent header

   --header-indent-threshold FLOAT
                                   indent difference for a line to be